kalyan565/FRTfinal/README.md

 # FRTfinal
-# project999
 # ✨  Car Clinic ✨

-This is a web based application developed for health related based website in india

 ### This web based application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.